Matchingg/PokeAPI/README.md

-## PokeAPI

-# Goal

-To create a website using the PokeAPI that you can search for a Pokemon and see their stats and other information.

-# New Goal:

-To create a higher or lower program with Pokemon generated at random.
-Use the stat totals of the Pokemon and get users to guess which is higher or lower.
-Keep track of a score.
+## Pokemon Higher or Lower

+The popular web game Pokemon edition.
+Does the Pokemon have higher or lower stat totals?
+Play now!